-Warranty Liabilities
+Product Warranty Liabilities

 Prolieve products are covered by warranties against defects in material and workmanship for periods of up to 12 months.
 We record a liability for warranty claims at the time of sale based on the trend in the historical ratio of product failure rates, material usage and service delivery costs to sales, the historical length of time between the sale and resulting warranty claim and other factors.
-The accrued liability for warranty provisions was \$37,960 and \$31,650 for the years ended March 31, 2015 and 2014, respectively, and is included in accrued expenses in the accompanying consolidated balance sheets.
+The accrued liability for warranty provisions was approximately \$38,000 for each of the years ended March 31, 2016 and 2015.